-'''

-{Internal References to 7-6-1502:

-x7-6-1501 x7-6-1502 x7-6-1502 x7-7-4424 }
+{Internal References to 7-6-1502: x7-6-1501 x7-6-1502 x7-6-1502 x7-7-4424 }

-'''

-- "7-6-1504.
+"7-6-1504.
 Resort tax -- election required -- procedure -- notice.
-(1) A resort community or area may not impose or, except as provided in 7-6-1505, amend or repeal a resort tax unless the resort tax question has been submitted to the electorate of the resort community or area and approved by a majority of the qualified electors voting on the question. - (2) The resort tax question may be presented to the qualified electors of: - (a) a resort community by a petition of the electors as provided by 7-1-4130, 7-5-132, and 7-5-134 through 7-5-137 or by a resolution of the governing body of the resort community; or - (b) a resort area by a resolution of the board of county commissioners, following receipt of a petition of electors as provided in 7-6-1508.
+(1) A resort community or area may not impose or, except as provided in 7-6-1505, amend or repeal a resort tax unless the resort tax question has been submitted to the electorate of the resort community or area and approved by a majority of the qualified electors voting on the question.

+- (2) The resort tax question may be presented to the qualified electors of: - (a) a resort community by a petition of the electors as provided by 7-1-4130, 7-5-132, and 7-5-134 through 7-5-137 or by a resolution of the governing body of the resort community; or - (b) a resort area by a resolution of the board of county commissioners, following receipt of a petition of electors as provided in 7-6-1508. - (3) If a resort area is in more than one county, the resort tax question must be presented to and approved by the qualified electors in the resort area of each county. - (4) The petition or resolution referring the taxing question must state: - (a) the rate of the resort tax; - (b) the duration of the resort tax;

-- (3) If a resort area is in more than one county, the resort tax question must be presented to and approved by the qualified electors in the resort area of each county. - (4) The petition or resolution referring the taxing question must state: - (a) the rate of the resort tax; - (b) the duration of the resort tax; - (c) the date when the tax becomes effective, which date may not be earlier than 35 days after the election; and - (d) the purposes that may be funded by the resort tax revenue. - (5) Upon receipt of an adequate petition, the governing body may: - (a) call a special election on the resort tax question; or the next regularly scheduled election shall hold an election in accordance with [section 6]. - electorate of a resort community or area, the governing body of the resort community or the board of county commissioners in the county in which the resort area is located shall publish notice of the goods and services subject to the resort tax, in a newspaper that meets the qualifications of subsection (6)(b).
+- (c) the date when the tax becomes effective, which date may not be earlier than 35 days after the election; and - (d) the purposes that may be funded by the resort tax revenue. - (5) Upon receipt of an adequate petition, the governing body may: - (a) call a special election on the resort tax question; or - (b) have the resort tax question placed on the ballot at the next regularly scheduled election shall hold an election in accordance with [section 4]. - (6) (a) Before the resort tax question is submitted to the electorate of a resort community or area, the governing body of the resort community or the board of county commissioners in the county in which the resort area is located shall publish notice of the goods and services subject to the resort tax, in a newspaper that meets the qualifications of subsection (6)(b).
 The notice must be published twice, with at least 6 days separating publications.
-The first publication must be no more than 30 days prior to the election and the last no less than 3 days prior to the election Motice of the election must include the information listed in subsection (4).
+The first publication must be no more than 30 days prior to the election and the last no less than 3 days prior to the election Motice of the election must be accomplished as provided in 13-1-108 and include the information listed in subsection (4). - (b) The newspaper must be: - (i) of general, paid circulation with a second-class mailing permit; - (ii) published at least once a week; and - (iii) published in the county where the election will take place.